Lyle Goodhue

 Lyle D. Goodhue (September 30, 1903 – September 18, 1981) was an internationally known inventor, research chemist and entomologist, with 105 U. S. and 25 foreign patents.
 He invented the "aerosol bomb" (also known as the "bug bomb"), which was credited with saving the lives of many thousands of soldiers during World War II by dispensing malaria mosquito-killing liquid insecticides as a mist from small containers.
 The Bug Bomb became especially important to the war effort after the Philippines fell in 1942, when it was reported that malaria had played a major part in the defeat of American and British forces.
 After the war, this invention gave birth to a new international billion-dollar aerosol industry.
 A broad variety of consumer products ranging from cleaners and paints to hair spray and food have since been packaged in aerosol containers.
-Goodhue's other patents involved insect, bird and animal repellents; herbicides; nematocides; insecticides and other pesticides.
+Goodhue's other patents involved insect, bird and animal repellents; herbicides; nematicides; insecticides and other pesticides.